From the Submerged: Release and preservation

-The film is also archived at the George Eastman House in Rochester, New York; the Library of Congress; the British Film Institute in London; and the American Film Institute in Los Angeles.
+The film is also archived at the George Eastman Museum in Rochester, New York; the Library of Congress; the British Film Institute in London; and the American Film Institute in Los Angeles.

 Critical reception

 Contemporaneous reviews

 The Alton Evening Telegraph praised the film as a "subtle tense superb dramatic masterpiece, portrayed by the Essanay eastern players, a photoplay for long remembrance".
 The Evansville Courier and Press said it was an "interesting drama founded upon an entirely new theme and one that introduces many realistic and startling effects".
 The Meriden Daily Journal referenced the ending where he meets the girl who saves him, and the reunion of two hearts that have risen "from the submerged" is made complete.

 The Moving Picture World criticized the film, saying: "there is a fine idea behind this picture; but, nevertheless, it comes short of being a first class offering.
 It lacks probability as it is handled and, while E. H. Calvert, the leading player, does very well as the rich man. his tramp didn't ring true.
 It seemed overworked to excite pity which, except when done with great art, is apt to displease.
 On a slumming excursion, he finds that this girl is hard hearted and goes back to lowly life to find the first girl, arriving in time to save her from suicide.
 Then they are married.
 We can't help thinking that this double attempt at suicide is too improbable to be effective.
 There are good slum views; but these are no novelty".

 Film reviewer James McQuade said the film was a "well staged and well enacted photodrama".
 He praised Stonehouse and Cassinelli for giving strong "portraitures of the poor girl and the rich girl, respectively".
 McQuade also said there are "several fine scenes in this photoplay, notably those showing the bread line, the fashionable reception party and the slums of Chinatown.
 The settings are artistic and the photography is excellent.